 There has been a lot of work going on inside the pilot house lately!
 I am just a little more excited that progress is happening here, because as soon as these walls and overheads are built, we move on to the aft berth (which will hopefully be quick and easy), and that’s it for major woodwork!
 When these areas are complete we can finally move on to trim, electrical, and plumbing, and BAM, we’ll be in the water.
 Ok, so getting that far is still a few months down the road….but at least it finally seems within sight.
+When an emergency happens, your toilet overflows or your drain backs up and floods the kitchen floor, it’s really important that you have someone reliable to call in a hurry.
+At Pro Pipe Plumbing, we connect you with local emergency plumbers who are available 24/7 for plumbing repair services like clogged drains, burst pipes, sewer line backups and more!
+We’ve hand-picked our trusted network of expert plumbers so that when you need help fast we’ll get there as quickly as possible.

 There are two main projects we’ve been putting all our efforts into for the past few weeks, and they are getting the upper walls of Eurolite on the port side of the pilot house, and beginning the desk/nav station on the starboard side.